facebookresearch/VMZ/tutorials/feature_extraction.md

-# Tutorial 4: Feature extraction
+# Feature extraction

 This tutorial will help you, step-by-step, how to extract features using our pre-trained models.

 ## Preparing data

-In this example, we assume that you would like to extract features for the two following videos:
+In this example, we assume that you would like to extract features for the following two videos:

 ```
 /your_path/climb/rope_climb_Olivia_Age_4_climb_f_cm_np1_ba_med_1.avi